IlievskiV/IlievskiV.github.io/_tips/2023-01-26-pandas-plotting.md

     image_description: "Code and three plots"
 ---

-It is difficult to gain insights from a multivariate data.
+It is difficult to <a href="https://www.datasimple.education/data-analytical-tips" target="_blank" rel="dofollow">gain insights from a multivariate data</a>.
 It is also challenging to plot a multivariate data for better understanding.
 Even so there are techniques to visualize high-dimensional data.
 We can use these techniques easily via the Pandas plotting API.

 # What
 [The Pandas plotting API](https://pandas.pydata.org/pandas-docs/stable/reference/plotting.html){:target="_blank"} contains many visualization techniques.